Nov 30, 2022

 What Skills Are Necessary to Start an eCommerce Business?

-Knowing how to read web analytics data will give you better insights into your audience base, resulting in better business decisions.
+Knowing how to read analytics data will give you better insights into your audience, resulting in better business decisions.
 SEO, copywriting, and product photography skills are essential for improving your marketing campaigns.
-While it’s not mandatory, having basic technical skills can make store management easier.
+Having basic technical skills can also make store management easier.

 Is It Possible to Make Money Online Without a Website?